 |This Job is Ranked in|

-From bobs to buzz cuts, dreadlocks to ducktails, pixies to perms, hairdressers are maestros of styling.
-And although we usually associate them with the technical aspects of their job, "There’s so much more to what we do than cutting hair,” says Scott J. Buchanan, president of Scott J. Salons in New York City and the vice chairman of the Professional Beauty Association.
+Whether they’re forming beehives or braids, dreadlocks or ducktails, ponytails or pompadours, hairdressers are maestros of styling.
+Although we usually associate them with the technical aspects of their job, “there’s so much more to what we do than cutting hair,” says Scott J. Buchanan, president of Scott J. Salons & Spas in New York City and the chairman of the Professional Beauty Association.
 “We also get to change people’s lives and make them feel good about themselves.”
-Hairdressers, also known as cosmetologists, are trained and licensed to give manicures, pedicures, and to apply makeup.
-They consult with and advise clients on proper hair care and skin practices, and learn to tiptoe around the Achilles heel we all share—our vanity.
-The best stylists adeptly juggle the aforementioned tasks, and in the process, earn both our tips and our trust.
+Hairdressers are licensed cosmetologists who have been trained in a spectrum of beauty styling techniques, like giving manicures, pedicures and skin treatments, but they concentrate on hair services specifically, counseling clients on proper hair and skin care and learning to tiptoe around the Achilles’ heel we all share – vanity.
+The best stylists adeptly juggle these tasks, and in the process, earn both our tips and our trust.
 And just like many of the professions on this year’s list of Best Jobs, hairdressing is more than a career.
 It’s a calling.

-By 2020, the Bureau of Labor Statistics (BLS) projects that employment in this “calling” will grow by 15.7 percent, with nearly 98,400 new cosmetologist positions available.
+By 2022, the Bureau of Labor Statistics projects that employment in this “calling” will grow by 12.7 percent, with 77,600 new cosmetologist positions available.

-Buchanan suggests that cosmetologists-to-be align themselves with a good beauty school.
+Although job prospects are good, there is fierce competition to receive a place in a prestigious salon.
+For the best chance, Buchanan suggests that cosmetologists-to-be align themselves with a good beauty school.
 “That’s going to give you some great foundation,” he says.
-"And I call it 'graduate school' to work in a salon for at least a year after you graduate [from beauty school], because that's when you get to hone your craft."
-It's also a time when you can learn the most about relating to people, which is important.
-"You have to have an outgoing personality and be ready to serve the customer,” Buchanan says.
+At the same time, Buchanan also advises going to “graduate school,” which means working in a salon for at least a year.
+“That’s when you get to hone your craft,” he notes.
+Gaining salon experience also enhances people skills.
+“You have to have an outgoing personality and be ready to serve the customer,” Buchanan says.
 “The biggest headache is when you find people who are technically great but don’t deliver great service.”

 Last updated by Jada A. Graves.